 5) Kirk Cousins, QB, Washington Redskins: The question here is whether the Redskins place the higher-priced "exclusive" franchise tag on Cousins or not.
 If the Redskins choose not to, a team like the 49ers could theoretically try to sign Cousins away in exchange for two first-round draft picks.
 That sounds far-fetched, as does any scenario where Cousins leaves Washington.
 Cousins earned almost $20 million on the tag last season and will make close to $24 million if he's tagged again this season.
 Insert

-"How you like me now?" joke here.
+"You like that" "How you like me now?" joke here.

 We have the facts, and we're voting 'yes'